vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 import {vars} from '@site/static/variables.json';
 import {Config} from '@site/docs/definitions.md';

-The File Upload API lets you extract text from existing, unstructured documents in common file types like PDFs, Microsoft Word, Text, HTML, and Markdown.
-It also supports extracting table data from PDFs, allowing for improved analysis and querying of structured tabular data.The maximum file size supported by the server is 10 MB.
+The File Upload API enables you to extract text from unstructured documents in common file types like PDFs, Microsoft Word, Text, HTML, and Markdown.
+It also supports extracting table data from PDFs, allowing for improved analysis and querying of structured tabular data.
+Each file you upload can be up to 10 MB in size.

 We recommend the File Upload API when you have not already written your own extraction logic.
 You can attach user-defined metadata at the document level